 Pricing scales with user count—larger teams pay less per seat.
 Small teams still get solid value because the feature set and reliability reduce support hassles and tool sprawl.

 Need bigger meetings?
-Professional supports larger video calls, and top tiers further raise caps.
+Higher tiers and add-ons raise caps.
 As always, your internet connection should be sized for HD video if you plan to host big sessions.

 You can run a quick VoIP speed test on Nextiva’s site to simulate call performance for up to 200 phones and validate your network before rolling out.